Ditch the Pitch

 When is a car considered a lemon under the law?

-The law defines a lemon as a new motor vehicle (passenger car, van or truck) that:
+The law defines a lemon as a new motor vehicle (passenger car, van, motorcycle, or small truck) that:

 What is covered in the law?